Active Learning

 Why You Should Go With UWorld CFA Study Prep

-At UWorld, we pride ourselves on being the standard of excellence in creating premium online learning tools and high-stakes exam preparation solutions; our extensive CFA Level 1 study guide and CFA Level 2 study guide are a testament to the meticulousness that goes behind developing each product.
+At UWorld, we pride ourselves on being the standard of excellence in creating premium online learning tools and high-stakes exam preparation solutions; our extensive CFA Level 1 study guide and CFA Level 2 Study Schedule are a testament to the meticulousness that goes behind developing each product.
 Whether the objective is to achieve your max score on an entrance exam or obtain a license or certification, we apply the same approach to developing our products.
 Repetitive as it may be (also one of the core principles of active learning), the benefits of active learning are aplenty apart from helping students understand the concepts.

 Reinforcement